-The Test segment accounted for approximately 34%, 34% and 37% of the Company's total revenue in fiscal years 2014, 2013 and 2012, respectively.
+The Test segment accounted for approximately 33%, 34% and 34% of the Company's total revenue in 2015, 2014 and 2013, respectively.

 ETS-Lindgren designs and manufactures products to measure and contain magnetic, electromagnetic and acoustic energy.
 It supplies customers with a broad range of isolated environments and turnkey systems, including RF test facilities, acoustic test enclosures, RF and magnetically shielded rooms, secure communication facilities, RF measurement systems and broadcast and recording studios.
 Many of these facilities include proprietary features such as shielded doors and windows.
 ETS-Lindgren also provides the design, program management, installation and integration services required to successfully complete these types of facilities.